 Right-click the drive on which you want to disable disk write caching, and then click Properties.

-For Windows Vista or later versions, click the Policies tab and turn off the Enable write caching on this disk option.
-For earlier versions, click the Disk Properties tab and turn off the Write cache enabled setting.
+Click the Policies tab and turn off the Enable write caching on this disk option.
 Click OK, then close the Device Manager.

 When I start Stonefield Query, I get a "bad path" or "invalid path or file name" error before anything appears.